jordanalexandermeyer/product/spec/pages/auction_page/features/auction_information.md

 ### Information to display

-#### Issuer
+#### **Issuer**

-- Description: The name of the issuing organization provided by auction creator
+- Description: This is the creator of the auction and issuer of debt
-- Value: string
+- Value: image and name of org
-  - Ex: Uniswap
+  - Ex: 🦄 Uniswap

 #### Status

-- Description: Current status of the auction
+- Description: The current status of the auction
-- Value
-  - Enum
+- Value: Depends on auction state
-    - Upcoming
+  - Examples:
     - Active
     - Ended

-#### Duration
+#### Start date

-- Description: Scheduled length of the auction
+- Description: start time of auction
-- Value: days
-  - Ex: 7 days

-#### Starts in (Upcoming only)

-- Description: Time until auction starts
-- Value: days and hours
-  - Ex: 7 days, 3 hours

-#### Ends in (Active only)

-- Description: Time until auction ends
-- Value: days:hours:minutes:seconds
+- Value: datetime
-  - Ex: 1: 03: 20: 58
+  - Ex: 2022-02-08 13:00 UTC

-#### Ended (Ended only)
+#### End date

-- Description: Date when auction ended
+- Description: end time of auction
-- Value: date
+- Value: datetime
-  - Ex: Jan 21, 2022
+  - Ex: 2022-02-08 13:00 UTC

-#### Maximum issue size
+#### **Offering size**

-- Description: Maximum amount of bonds DAO will sell
+- Description: This is the amount of bonds the issuer is selling
-- Value: amount and type of asset
+- Value: amount
-  - Ex: 50,000,000 UNISWAP CONVERT (UNI) 07AUG2022 (USDC)
+  - Ex: 50,000,000

 #### Total bid volume